The House on Sorority Row

-The House on Sorority Row (also known as House of Evil in the United Kingdom) is a 1982 American slasher film written and directed by Mark Rosman, produced by John G. Clark, and starring Eileen Davidson and Kathryn McNeil.
-The plot follows a group of sorority sisters being stalked and murdered during their graduation party after they conceal a fatal prank against their house mother.
+The House on Sorority Row is a 1982 American slasher film written and directed by Mark Rosman in his directorial debut, produced by John G. Clark, and starring Eileen Davidson and Kathryn McNeil.
+The plot follows a group of sorority sisters being stalked and murdered during their graduation party after they conceal a fatal prank against their house mother Dorothy Slater.

 Partly inspired by the 1955 French film Les Diaboliques, first-time writer-director Rosman wrote the screenplay for the film in 1980, then titled Seven Sisters.
 The film was shot on location in Pikesville, Maryland in the summer months of 1980, with additional photography taking place in Los Angeles.

-In November 1982, it received a limited regional theatrical release before expanding on January 21, 1983.
-The following week it rose to number one, eventually going on to gross $10.6 million at the box office.
-Despite a mixed critical response on release, the film has obtained a large cult following among fans of the genre since its release.
+In November 1982, it received a limited theatrical release before expanding on January 21, 1983.
+The film was a box-office success, grossing between $3–10 million in the United States against a $425,000 budget.
+It received mixed reviews from film critics, with some praising its suspense and regarding it as superior to other slasher films of its time, while others felt it lacked originality.

-The House on Sorority Row was named one of the greatest slasher films of all time by Complex in 2017.
+Despite its mixed critical response, The House on Sorority Row has gained a cult following since its release, and it was named one of the greatest slasher films of all time by Complex in 2017.
 A remake, titled Sorority Row, was released in 2009.